Polarization as a signature of local parity violation in hot QCD matter

 is not an actual scalar quantum operator for it depends on the integration hypersurface \cite{Becattini:2021suc}, being the axial charge operator not divergenceless.
 Indeed the vector $\hat t$ can be viewed as the average normal vector to the hypersurface $\Sigma_{\rm FO}$ in fig.~\ref{fig:fo}.
 This mean spin vector adds to the already known contribution from hydrodynamics, namely the well known from vorticity \cite{Becattini:2013fla} and the recently found contributions from the shear tensor \cite{Becattini:2021iol,Liu:2021uhn, Becattini:2021iol}, resulting in a total spin polarization vector: \be S^\mu(p) = S^\mu_{\rm hyd}(p) + S^\mu_\chi(p) \ee for a set of events with given $\zeta_A$.
 Averaging over many events will lead to a cancellation of all parity-breaking terms of $S_\chi(p)$, as has been emphasized.

 If $\zeta = {\cal O}(10^{-2})$, the magnitude of the spin vector \eqref{spinaxial} is comparable to the one from hydrodynamics in the eq.~\eqref{spintot}.
 However, the former peculiarly differs from the latter in that it is just longitudinal, that is directed along the particle momentum.
-To see it one has to back boost \eqref{spinaxial} to the rest frame of the particle:
+To prove it, let us back boost \eqref{spinaxial} to the rest frame of the particle: